 Every time you go over a state line, pull over and re-assign lottery states by rolling the dice again.
 There is usually a visitor’s information rest area sponsored by the state right off the highway that can be fun to visit when you stop.
 I always grab all the flyers they have of state sights and attractions.
-At night, when I go across the highway with 3156 led bulb low beam headlight, through a long-distance illumination on road, the night view catches in my eyes.

 This road trip game can be great because it makes you more aware of your surroundings.
 I’ve found I pay more attention to the cars themselves as well – I’ve seen some crazy looking contraptions!
-The craziest was a bright purple sedan with a light show going on underneath it and dancing colored lights around the plate itself.
+The craziest was a bright purple sedan with a led light show going on underneath it and dancing colored led light bulbs around the plate itself.
 It had a fluffy white covering on the seats that looked like fake rabbit fur and was driving in front of us across George Washington Bridge towards New Jersey.

 This is a really great game for a long-haul highway trip as you don’t need to stop often to play like other road trip games.
 Kids really love it, so I highly recommend road trip games (especially this one) for family trips.
 It might actually keep them from asking the old “are we there yet?” for the hundredth time!

 Want more games?
 Check out these great road trip games.